How Small Businesses Can Embrace AI

 For small businesses that don’t have to money to invest in building their own AI technologies, there are a number of off-the-shelf solutions.

 Facebook is probably the easiest option for businesses looking to embrace this technology as it has all the tools needed to create your own Messenger bot that can help automate some of your customer service tasks by answering simple questions.
+Combine this with virtual office technology, and it’s a lot easier to organize your daily operations.

 Automation is perhaps one of the most useful applications for any small business.
 It can supplement your staff’s work, freeing them up to perform more complex tasks or answer more detailed questions from customers.